-British Army ‘no longer able to defend UK and its allies, US general warns’
+British army ‘no longer able to defend UK and its allies, US general warns’

 Mr Wallace – who has previously pushed No 10 and the Treasury for more money – repeated his frank assessment that the military had been “hollowed out and underfunded” when challenged by Labour over cuts.

-Labour shadow defence secretary John Healey told the Commons: “When Labour left government in 2010, the British Army stood at over 100,000 full-time troops and we were spending 2.5 per cent of GDP on defence.”
+John Healey, the shadow defence secretary, told the Commons: “When Labour left government in 2010, the British army stood at over 100,000 full-time troops and we were spending 2.5 per cent of GDP on defence.”

 Responding, Mr Wallace: “I’m happy to say that we have hollowed out and underfunded.
 Will he do the same?
 Or will he hide behind petty party politics?”